 Graduate Maryann Aziz on building a better future in Western Sydney

 Meet Maryann Aziz, a dynamic new graduate at W-B, who is making waves in the built environment.
-As a finalist in the prestigious Architects Medallion , Maryann’s deep connection to her community and roots drives her passion for building a better future alongside the next generation of innovators.
+As a recipient in the prestigious Architects Medallion , Maryann’s deep connection to her community and roots drives her passion for building a better future alongside the next generation of innovators.

 Born and raised in a small Western Sydney suburb by Sudanese parents, graduate Maryann outlines the strong community base of her childhood, surrounded by other immigrant families, her parents working to create a better future for their children.